Halo 3: Critical reception

 Most publications agreed that multiplayer was by far one of the best features; IGN said that the multiplayer map lineup was the strongest of the series, and GameSpy added that "each [multiplayer] map is extremely well-tuned".
 The Forge level editor and saved films features were singled out as particularly strong features, in addition to the voice acting and score.

 Other complaints focused on the artificial intelligence; critics praised the enemy AI but complained that the intelligence of the player's allies was far poorer.
 Bryan Vore of Game Informer said that human faces and some textures were just "embarrassing".

 Halo 3 was nominated for seven awards from the Spike TV Awards, of which it won "Best Multiplayer Game" and "Most Addictive Video Game Fueled by Dew".
 It won Times "Game of the Year", and IGN chose it as the Best Xbox 360 Online Multiplayer Game and Innovative Design of 2007.
 The Visual Effects Society awarded Bungie the "Best Real Time Visuals in a Video Game" for Halo 3.
 Halo 3 took the Calvin Award for "Best Videogame" as selected by Box Office Prophets.
 Halo 3 also took the award for Xbox 360 Game of the Year 2007 from GameTrailers, and was voted by fans as Game of the Year on G-Phoria.
 Halo 3 won the Edge Award For Interactive Innovation in August 2008.
 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Halo 3 for "Action Game of the Year" and "Outstanding Achievement in Online Gameplay".
 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.
+In 2025, GameStop selected Halo 3 as its inaugural "Best Game of the Year", despite the game being released in 2007.